Ogoni people

-The Ogoni is an ethnic group located in Rivers South-East senatorial district of Rivers State, in the Niger Delta region of southern Nigeria.
+The Ogoni are an ethnic group located in Rivers South-East senatorial district of Rivers State, in the Niger Delta region of southern Nigeria.
 They number just over 2 million and live in a 404 sqmi homeland which they also refer to as Ogoniland.
 They share common oil-related environmental problems with the Ijaw people of the Niger Delta.

 The Ogoni rose to international attention after a massive public protest campaign against Shell Oil, led by the Movement for the Survival of the Ogoni People (MOSOP), which is also a member of the Unrepresented Nations and Peoples Organization (UNPO).

 Geography

+Location of the Ogoni people, marked in yellow.

-The territory is located in Rivers State near the coast of the Gulf of Guinea, east of the city of Port Harcourt.
-It extends across four Local Government Areas (LGAs) of Khana, Gokana, Tai and Eleme and, arguably but not certain Oyigbo.
+The territory is located in Rivers State near the coast of the Gulf of Guinea, east of the city of Port Harcourt, and bounded by the Imo River on the north and east.
+It extends across four Local Government Areas (LGAs) of Khana, Gokana,Tai and Eleme and, arguably, but not certain Oyigbo.
 Ogoniland is divided into the six kingdoms: Babbe, Gokana, Ken-Khana, Nyo-Khana, Tai and Eleme.
 Nyo-Khana is on the East while Ken-Khana is on the west.
+The physicality of the land is most akin to a plateau, sloping up to about one hundred feet above sea level at its maximum height.
+June, July, and September are the wettest months of the year, averaging about 178 inches of rainfall, and the driest months are December through February, averaging between one and five inches of rain.
+Along with the precipitation, the highest temperatures average around 32.3°C (90.2°F) in February, and the lowest are 27.9°C (82.3°F).

 Languages

 There are multiple languages spoken by the Ogonis.
-The largest is Khana, which mutually intelligible with the dialects of the other kingdoms, Gokana, Tai (Tẹẹ), Eleme and Baen Ogoi part of the linguistic diversity of the Niger Delta.
+The largest is Khana, which is mutually intelligible with the dialects of the other kingdoms, Gokana, Tai (Tẹẹ), Eleme, and Baen Ogoi, part of the linguistic diversity of the Niger Delta.